ChoGGi/SurvivingMars_CheatMods/Expanded Cheat Menu/CheatsList.md

 ECM.Buildings.Cables & Pipes>No Chance Of Break: Cables & Pipes will never break.
 ECM.Buildings.Farms>Crop fail threshold: Remove Threshold for failing crops (crops won't fail).
 ECM.Buildings.Farms>Farm Shifts All On: Turns on all the farm shifts.
+ECM.Buildings.Radius>Subsurface Heater: Change the range of the Subsurface Heater.
+ECM.Buildings.Radius>Triboelectric Scrubber: Change the range of the Triboelectric Scrubber.
 ECM.Buildings.Sanatoriums & Schools>Sanatoriums & Schools: Show All Traits: Shows all appropriate traits in Sanatoriums/Schools side panel popup menu.
 ECM.Buildings.Sanatoriums & Schools>Sanatoriums & Schools: Show Full List: Toggle showing full list of trait selectors in side pane.
 ECM.Buildings.Sanatoriums & Schools>Sanatoriums Cure All: Toggle curing all traits (use "Show All Traits" & "Show Full List" to manually set).